adriankaesdorf/KMatrixKrawler/README.md

 ```

 2. In the GUI:
-- Choose the directory containing the Excel files.
-- Input the search term.
+- Input the signal name.
-- Click the "Search" button.
+- Click the "Suchen" button.

 3. Review the results displayed in the GUI.

+## Contributions

+For contributions, please create a pull request or open an issue to discuss proposed changes.

-## Troubleshooting
+## License

+MIT License.
+See LICENSE.txt file for more information.